TutorUP/TutorUP-App/README.md

 1. Chatroom setup
 2. Serverless backend

+## Quick Notes
+- Server-side backend stuff is in root
+- Client-side frontend stuff is in /client folder
+- Concurrency is an installed dependency that allows you to run both -ends at once with single command
+- If you make any new config files with important credentials add it to the .gitignore before pushing to Git

 ## Technologies
 - Express: Fast, flexible Node.js web application framework
 - Mongoose: Models MongoDB objects for Node.js (ORM)